Config ACI

 Step 6 - Test the CSV read

 For this lab we have created a populated CSV file that you can use to test the CSV read function.
-The file is located at POD04_aci.csv.
+The file is called pod04_aci.csv.
 You can run the script with the following command:

 Which should have an output similar to the following: